≡ Menu

 Are Scholarships Available?

 Other merit and needs-based scholarships are often available to students who meet the qualifications.
-The first step to see whether you qualify for a needs-based application is to go online and complete a Federal Application for Student Financial Aid.
+The first step to see whether you qualify for a needs-based application is to go online and complete a Federal Application for Student Financial Aid (FASFA).
 You will need to know your social security number, and have tax return information available for both yourself, and your parents if applicable.

 You will be given a score upon completion of the application, which will be sent to the schools you’re applying for in order to help determine how much aid you might receive.